Yagisan/The-Bustling-Valley/README.md

 ## How do I use the Fishing Assistant ?

 Press **F5** to enable the Fishing Assistant.
 Bait, tackle, and cast your Fishing line as usual.
 If you get a bite, Fishing Assistant will automatically hook, and catch the fish.
 It is **not** an instant catch.
 Better rods, bait and tackle will improve this.

-Press **F7** to enable automatic treasure chest collection.
-If there is a treasure chest, Fishing Assistant will attempt to collect it, while catching the fish.

 ## Why is it slow to start ?